Email address: Invalid email addresses

-In practice, the form validation of some web sites may reject characters such as "+" in an email address – treating them, incorrectly, as invalid characters.
-This can lead to an incorrect user receiving an e-mail if the "+" is silently stripped by a website without any warning or error messages.
-For example, an email intended for the user-entered email address foo+bar@example.com could be incorrectly sent to foobar@example.com.
-In other cases a poor user experience can occur if some parts of a site, such as a user registration page, allow the "+" character whilst other parts, such as a page for unsubscribing from a site's mailing list, do not.

 Validation and verification

 Email addresses are often requested as input to website as validation of user existence.
 Other validation methods are available, such as cell phone number validation, postal mail validation, and fax validation.

-An email address is generally recognized as having two parts joined with an at-sign (@), although technical specification detailed in RFC 822 and subsequent RFCs are more extensive.
+An email address is generally recognized as having two parts joined with an at-sign (@), although the technical specifications detailed in RFC 822 and subsequent RFCs are more extensive.

 Syntactically correct, verified email addresses do not guarantee that an email box exists.
-Thus many mail servers use other techniques and check the mailbox existence against relevant systems such as the Domain Name System for the domain or using callback verification to check if the mailbox exists.
+Thus many email servers use other techniques and check the mailbox existence against relevant systems such as the Domain Name System for the domain or using callback verification to check if the mailbox exists.
 Callback verification is an imperfect solution, as it may be disabled to avoid a directory harvest attack, or callbacks may be reported as spam and lead to listing on a DNSBL.